 – Programming languages and IDEs

-Although the coursework unit, comprising of a minimum of 20 hours of coding projects,
+Although the coursework unit comprising a minimum of 20 hours of coding projects is compulsory, the marks do not count towards the overall qualification.

 you into: